 Finally, Voyageurs National Park is one of the southernmost points in North America where you can get good, consistent views of the great Northern Lights.
 Stargazing, in general, is one of the most popular things to do at Voyageurs, especially during the summer months when the Milky Way Galaxy is visible.

-The skies seem unnaturally clear in most areas of the park, but The Voyageurs Forest Overlook, Beaver Pond Overlook, and the Kettle Falls Dam are some of the most popular stargazing locations.
+The skies seem unnaturally clear in most areas of the park, but the best spots to stargaze and view the Northern Lights are at the Kettle Falls Dam, The Voyageurs Forest Overlook, or Beaver Pond Overlook.

 Wildlife at Voyageurs National Park